Awodi-Emmanuel/Globalcom-DevopsTest/README.md

 ```
 helm install --dry-run --debug [deployement] .
 ```
-> Note: the deployment in the square bracket can be anyname and the dot specify my current directory which in this case I am already in my-helm-chart-project directory.
+> Note: the deployment in the square bracket can be any name and the dot specify my current directory which in this case I am already in my-helm-chart-project directory.

 - Step 6
 From the previous command if everything went well and no errors occours  from any of my manifest files then I would go ahead and install  `[my-helm-chart-project]` to my kubernetes cluster by running the command below command